-Where the Work for the Dole Fee is pro-rated this may result in a pro-rated amount of the agreed Host Organisation fee being passed onto the Host Organisation.
-This
+Where the Work for the Dole fee is pro-rated this may result in a pro-rated amount of the agreed Host Organisation Fee being passed onto the Host Organisation.
+This should be negotiated and agreed to in the Work for the Dole Activity Host Organisation Agreement.

-Where the Work for the Dole Activity Host Organisation Agreement indicates that the Host Organisation fee is not pro-rated, the Provider may decide to use unspent Work for the Dole Fees to make up any shortfall between the pro-rated Individual Hosted Activity Work for the Dole Fee, and the amount payable to the Host Organisation.
+Where the Work for the Dole Activity Host Organisation Agreement indicates that the Host Organisation fee is not pro-rated, the Provider may decide to use unspent Work for the Dole Fees to make up any shortfall between the pro-rated Individual Hosted Fee, and the amount payable to the Host Organisation.